-For all other interactions, we propose the following standardised consistency measure: To make the interpretation of consistency comparable across communities of different sizes, we suggest the average number of interactions per dyad necessary to reach a median consistency of r=0.5 as a good measure.
+For all other interactions, we propose the following standardised consistency measure: To make the interpretation of consistency comparable across communities of different sizes and sampling effort?, we suggest the average number of interactions per dyad necessary to reach a median consistency of r=0.5 as a good measure.
 This accounts for the fact that the slope at which consistency rises when cutting the dataset in ever smaller subsets, rather than the overall consistency, can detect both differences in stereotypy of partner choice and changes in dyadic preference.
 The resulting value is directly interpretable – for example, in the “high certainty” condition, individuals need to observe around one interaction per dyad on average to be able to somewhat predict future interactions, whereas individuals in the “low certainty” condition need ten or more interactions per dyad to discern a pattern.
 Valuable information also arises from the spread of values of the repeated comparisons between halves of the dataset: if dyadic preference remained stable throughout, it does not matter much what subset of the data is selected, the consistency is relatively stable for subsets of the same size.
 However, if dyadic preference was not stable and changed throughout, the correlation between halves varies even for datasets of the same size.